Skip to Content

 Archery Safety Rules

 Here’s a quick archery safety rules sheet to get you started.
-I will go into more detail what each safety step requires below.
-You will want to go through this list with everyone you will be shooting with.
-This safety sheet is especially helpful to use with children.
+I will go into more detail with each safety step below.
+This list might be a little long, you need to share it with every member of your household crew or group who will be participating in archery.
+This list also considers children and teens.

 Never Nock An Arrow Until You Are Ready To Shoot